gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 followed which implies that DTLS 1.0 SHALL NOT be supported and are therefore not defined.

-DTLS replay protection MUST NOT be turned off.

 ## Privacy Considerations

 Although DTLS in SCTP provides privacy for the actual user message as